wp-plugins/duofaq-responsive-flat-simple-faq/readme.txt

 For detailed instruction and video tutorial, please visit the <a href="https://duogeek.com/products/plugins/duofaq-responsive-flat-simple-faq/">plugin page</a>.

-For any issues, problem or query, please feel free to <a href="https://duogeek.com/contact/">contact us</a>.
+For any issues, problem or query, please feel free to <a href="https://duogeek.com/support/forum/duogeek-products/">contact us for support</a>.